google/closure-templates/documentation/reference/functions.md

 ### `list<string>.asciiSort()` {#list-string_asciiSort}

-Sorts the list in alphabetical order.
-Do not use for user visible strings.
+Sorts the list in alphabetical order according to the ASCII specification.
+Do not use for user visible strings, instead use `localeSort()`.

 This method is only defined on lists of non-nullable strings.
 If the method is not found, please check the type of your list.